nextapps-de/flexsearch/README.md

 });
 ```

-The above example will index one field ("content"), to index multiple fields just pass an array:
+The above example will just index the field "content", to index multiple fields pass an array:

 ```js
 var index = new FlexSearch({